 3. Space the stilts on the breadboard so that the stage will mount

 4. Loosely mount the stilts using the M6 washers and 25 mm socket head screws, 2 per side, to:

 5. Plug the stilts into the Tiger controller.

 Measure the position of the slides of the stilts relative to their bodies and/or how level the XY stage is relative to the table.
-If there is a discrepancy of ~1 mm or greater) do the following to level the stilts:
+If there is a significant discrepancy (usually 1 mm or greater) do the following to level the stilts:

-NOTICE: Commanding the slave-axis after the XY stage has been mounted can result in permanent damage to equipment.
+NOTICE: Commanding the slave axis by itself after the XY stage has been mounted can result in permanent damage to equipment.
 Leveling the two stilts is the only reason to command the slave axis itself, otherwise command both axes together by using the master axis.